jacobyan0/jacobyan0.github.io/people.md

 &nbsp;

-Zehui Yin is an undergraduate student at the University of Toronto Scarborough.
-He was an intern in the Just & Green Transportation Lab in Summer 2022.
+Zehui Yin is an undergraduate student at the University of Toronto Scarborough majoring in the economics for management studies and minoring in GIS and applied statistics.
+He was an intern in the Just & Green Transportation Lab in Summer 2022, focusing on survey data analysis, spatial analytics and visualization.

 &nbsp;
 <br/><br/>